discordx-ts/discordx/docs/src/decorators/button.md

 ### btn-id

 `string`
-The button id for your handlering button interaction
+The button id for your handling button interaction